 *Student must meet admission requirements for the School of Public Health

-NOTE: Students who have been awarded a Graduate Certificate in Public Health have two years to apply their credits toward the MPH or MS in Kinesiology degree.
-Graduates of the certificate program who do not apply to the MPH or MS in Kinesiology program within two years after completion of the certificate will not be allowed to apply the 15 credits from the certificate program toward the MPH or MS in Kinesiology Programs on the IUPUI campus degree.
-For example, a student who uses some or all of the certificate credits toward the Master’s in Public Health (MPH) cannot use the same credits toward the MS in Kinesiology degree.
-Admission to or successful completion of the Certificate in Public Health does not guarantee subsequent admission into the MPH Program or MS in Kinesiology graduate programs.
+NOTE: Students who have been awarded a Graduate Certificate in Public Health have two years to apply their credits toward the kinesiology master's degree.
+Graduates of the certificate program who do not apply to the kinesiology program within two years after completion of the certificate will not be allowed to apply the 15 credits from the certificate program toward the degree.